Retrieval-Augmented Generation for Reliable Interpretation of Radio Regulations: Results and Impact

 \subsection{The RAG Results}

 Our experiments presented in Fig.~\ref{fig:comp} demonstrate that integrating RAG significantly improves model accuracy across all tested LLMs.
 Notably, GPT-4o~\cite{hurst2024gpt} exhibited a +11.9\% improvement, suggesting that even sophisticated commercial models significantly benefit from structured retrieval of regulatory contexts.
 DeepSeek-R1-Distill-Qwen-14B~\cite{guo2025deepseek} exhibited the largest absolute improvement, +23\%.
 Smaller models like DeepSeek-R1-Distill-Qwen-1.5B~\cite{guo2025deepseek} showed modest but notable gains of +3\%, indicating that retrieval contexts help models of all scales, albeit differently.
-The figure \ref{fig:pfd-qa} shows an example of how RAG efficiently helped GPT-4o to get the correct answer.
-More examples are provided in the Appendix, Section \ref{sec:ex}.
+Examples are provided in the Appendix, Section \ref{sec:ex}.

 Interestingly, as shown in Table~\ref{tab:gpy_results}, directly uploading regulatory documents into the prompt, namely GPT-4o + full documents without retrieval, barely improved accuracy, underscoring that structured retrieval is crucial.